gersteinj/TechReady2019/Day01/PITCHME.md

 ---
 ## Review

-* Did your partner succeed in following your directions?
+* Did your partner do what you intended?
-* What went well?
-* What could have been better?
 * Did your partner have to make any decisions?
 How?
 * Did your partner use any external information, such as the location of chairs?
 * How could your directions have been written more effectively?
 * Did your partner affect their environment at all?
 * Did other people affect your partner's ability to carry out the task?
 ---
 ## Coding

 * A precise, repeatable set of directions for a computer to follow
 * Programming languages are more precise than human languages
 * Many languages exist, but core concepts are the same for all
 ---
 # Arduino
 +++